wrtabb/ZBosonMassSimHistCreator/README.md

 # ZBosonMassSimHistCreator

 This code is not written very efficiently, but I tried to at least make the most important parts easy to understand.
+It takes a while to run though, maybe 90-120 minutes.

 This code needs the ROOT data analysis framework to run.
 I wrote it using CMSSW 10.6.1.